dylanebert/shalloteer/src/core/context.md

 - ECS scheduler and state management
 - XML parser for declarative entity creation
+- Compile-time and runtime validation for XML recipes
 - Math utilities for 3D transformations
 - Core types and interfaces